smoke8714522/electron-react-app/README.md

 ## Publish : Production

-Publishing is a way of taking the artifacts generated by the `make` command and sending them to a service somewhere for you to distribute or use as updates.
-(This could be your update server or an S3 bucket)
+Publishing takes the artifacts generated by the `make` command and uploads them to a service, so you can distribute or use them for updates (like an update server or an S3 bucket).

 ```bash
 yarn publish